Nearest Neighbour Score Estimators for Diffusion Generative Models: Background

 In place of the exact score function discussed previously, diffusion models use learned neural network estimators of the marginal score $\mathbf{s}_\theta(\mathbf{z}, t)$ to generate samples.
 Following \cref{eq:clean_score}, $\mathbf{s}_\theta$ can be parameterized as $\mathbf{s}_\theta(\bz, t) = \frac{D_\theta(\bz, t) - \bz}{t^2}$ where $D_\theta$ is a learned estimator of the posterior mean $\mathbb{E}[\bx | \bz, t]$.
 Training is performed via stochastic gradient descent on a denoising score matching objective $\mathcal{L}_{DSM} = \mathbb{E}_t \left[ \lambda(t) \mathcal{L}_t \right]$ with weights $\lambda(t)$. $\mathcal{L}_{t}$ is given by

 The minimizer of \cref{eq:DSM} is $D^\star_\theta\left(\bz, t\right) = \pmean$ \cite{karras2022elucidating}.
-However, during SGD training, per-batch loss is calculated against $(\bxi, \bz)$ tuples drawn from the joint distribution instead of against the true posterior mean $\mathbb{E}[\bx | \bz, t]$.
+However, during stochastic gradient descent optimization, per-batch loss is calculated using $(\bxi, \bz)$ tuples drawn from the joint distribution instead of against the true posterior mean $\mathbb{E}[\bx | \bz, t]$.
 Minimizing the loss with individual $\bxi$ converges to $\pmean$ because the joint distribution from which the tuples are drawn $p_t(\bz, \bxi)$ is proportional to $ p_t(\bxi | \bz)$.
 Due to this relation, each $\bxi$ can be seen as a single-sample Monte Carlo estimator of the posterior mean \cite{xu2023stable}.